 - Be yourself – find your own voice in your images.
 Don’t try & be like some other photographer.
 Don’t follow the Facebook or Instagram crowd.
 Find your image voice & stay true to it.
 It’s not about Facebook likes.

 - Don’t be seduced by equipment camera equipment are tools for a job.
 They are not ornaments.
 Ask yourself: “what are the best tools for this job?”
 The tools I use for sporting events are different to those I use for commercial.
-For example, I shot the promotional images for The 9 Dragons with a Canon 5D Mk3 and sigma prime lenses.
-For The 9 Dragons races and The Hong Kong Four Trails Ultra Challenge, I used a Sony Ar2 with Zeiss Batis primes.
+For example, I shoot race promotional images with a Canon 5D Mk3 and sigma prime lenses.
+For events like Zegama, Ultra Gobi & The Hong Kong Four Trails Ultra Challenge, I use the Sony Ar2 with Zeiss Batis primes.
 These different tools work for me and are carefully considered.
 When I shoot sporting events, I like to move ‘light & quick’.
 Every gram counts and so DSLRs like the Canon 5D are too heavy for my liking.
 A mirrorless Sony fits the bill.
 I’m often astounded by how much gear I see being carried around by sporting event photographers.
 Reflect on how much gear you have.
 Do you end up using it all?
-Here’s what I carried for recent events where I’m out all day & night and all fits in a Lowepro Photosport 200 or Photosport 300 that I can run with.
+Here’s what I have carried for recent events where I’m out all day & night and all fits in a Lowepro Photosport 200 or Photosport 300 that I can run with.

 - 2 X Sony A7rii